robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 Notice we just assume P is true and repeatedly ask and answer the question, "What does that mean?".
 Eventually we conclude that it means the conclusion.

+# Applications of Propositional
+Propositional logic and its rules can be used to design computer circuits, to construct computer programs, to verify the correctness of those programs, and to solve many familiar puzzles.
+Software systems based on the rules of logic have been developed for constructing some, but not all, types of proofs automatically